 - The application period is 60 calendar days prior to the expiration of the study visa.
 Applications can also be submitted up to 90 calendar days after expiration.

 - The decision is made within three months of the application.

-- Original and copy of Application Form (EX – 00) properly completed and signed by the student or a legal representative.
+- Firstly, original and copy of Application Form (EX – 00).
+Properly completed and signed by the student or a legal representative.

 - Documentation demonstrating sufficient economic means for the stay.

 - Supporting documentation of the specific conditions of study, non-work practices or volunteering activities, as relevant.

 - Payment of the relevant fee via Model 790 (code 052) within ten business days and payable at the start of the application process.

 Extension of stay for study is granted for the duration of the planned activity, up to a maximum of 12 months.
 In the case of minors, family members of the student and guardians are also granted leave to remain.

 Legal Notice: Since legal advice must be tailored to the specific circumstances of each case, and laws are constantly changing, nothing on this article should be used as a substitute for the advice of competent legal counsel.
 The content on this article is offered only as information and does not constitute solicitation or provision of legal advice.
 You should always consult a suitably qualified lawyer regarding any specific legal problem or matter.